smfulton70/sodoku/README.md

 ##### Method: `pretty_board`
 `pretty_board` should take in a board in some form and a return a string that's well formatted for output to the screen.
 No `puts` here either!

-Your `print_board` method might yield something like this when it's printed.
+Your `pretty_board` method might yield something like this when it's printed.

 ```
 1 - 5 8 - 2 - - -